K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics

-Here we thus show that the Mabuchi functional and the smooth Bergman geodesic may be replaced by the Ding functional and a weak (bounded) geodesic, respectively, and the properness result with Berndtsson's convexity result.
+Here we thus show that the Mabuchi functional and the Bergman geodesic may be replaced by the Ding functional and a weak (bounded) geodesic, respectively, and the properness result with Berndtsson's convexity result.
 One technical advantage of the Ding functional is that, unlike the Mabuchi functional, it is indeed well-defined along a weak geodesic, as previously exploited in \cite{bern2,bbegz} in the context of the uniqueness problem for Kähler-Einstein metrics.
 Thus the approach in this paper is in line with the programs of Phong-Sturm \cite{p-s} and Chen-Tang \cite{ch} for calculating Donaldson-Futaki invariants by using (weak) geodesic rays associated to test configurations.

 In the case when $X$ is a smooth Kähler-Einstein Fano variety with $\mbox{Aut}(X)_{0}$ trivial the properness of the Ding functional was shown by Tian \cite{ti1} as a consequence of his properness result for the Mabuchi functional.
 It was later shown in \cite{p-s-s-w} that if center of the group $\mbox{Aut}(X)_{0}$ is finite then the Ding functional is still proper (in an appropriate sense), but the properness in the case of general Kähler-Einstein manifold is still open.
 The generalization of the properness result (even when $\mbox{Aut}(X)_{0}$ is trivial) to singular Fano varieties and more generally log Fano varieties also appears to be a challenging open problem.
 Anyway, these subtle issues are bypassed in the present approach.